Snowflake-Labs/semantic-model-generator/admin_apps/README.md

 This folder contains a Streamlit app designed that is designed to help you iterate your semantic models for the Cortex Analyst feature.

-The Chat App currently points to an existing semantic model on stage, allow you to chat against it, test the result and modify for verified queries.
+The iteration app currently points to an existing semantic model on stage, allow you to chat against it, test the result and modify for verified queries.

 <table border="0">